lfarroco/purescript-phaser/README.md

 Some bindings allow a more FP-friendly way of handling operations, like returning a scene or game object to allow function chaining.

-This library is intended to be non-optioned, so that you can build your own abstractions upon the bindings offered here.
+This library is intended to be non-optioned so that you can build your own abstractions upon the bindings offered here.

 ### Installing